cageyjames/GeoJSON-Ballparks/README.md

 Ballparks of Professional teams in [GeoJSON](http://geojson.org).

-The goal is to get all professional baseball team ballparks in GeoJSON format.
-I'd also like to get independent baseball league teams in the database but they don't always play in the same ballparks year after year.
-Internationally the focus is on Asian major professional baseball leagues but Latin American Teams (Columbia, Dominican Republic, etc) and Europe (Italy is left) are goals as well.
+The original goal is to get all professional baseball team ballparks in GeoJSON format.
+I'm using Wikipedia to define "[Professional Baseball](https://en.wikipedia.org/wiki/Professional_baseball)" but it is only for a guide.
+My initial goal was to get all the North and South American teams (majors to rookie) mapped and then top tier teams from around the world.
+Below is a list of teams that have been mapped, ones that are currently being worked on and a to-do list.
+If you know of any teams outside of the New World that hasn't been mapped or isn't in the list below, I encourage you to add it so we can get it in.
+Right now we're only using points to map the stadiums.
+There has been some discussion on making polygons of the ballparks, but that will be for a later time.

 **Finished**